acphotinakis/HPC-Blockchain/docs/resources/basis/UML_DIAGRAM.md

-# UML Class Diagram
+# UML Class Diagram (Updated)

-This document contains a UML class diagram representing the planned software architecture for the Parallelizing Blockchain Computations project.
-The diagram is based on the analysis of the `CONCEPT_MAP.md`, `IMPLEMENTATION_PLAN.md`, and `STRUCTURE.md` documents.
+This document contains an updated UML class diagram representing the implemented software architecture.
+This diagram reflects the more detailed and modular structure of the final codebase.

 ```mermaid
 classDiagram